Chabacano metro station: Location and layout

-Chabacano is a metro transfer station in the Cuauhtémoc borough, in central Mexico City.
-It is situated along the Calzada de Tlalpan (Line 2), below Calle Juan A. Mateos (Line 8) and below Eje 3 Sur – Calzada Chabacano (Line 9).
-The station serves three colonias (neighborhoods), Ampliación Asturias, Obrera, and Vista Alegre.
-The station was named after the avenue of the same name, which once had several apricot trees.
-Its pictogram features the silhouette of an apricot.
-Chabacano means apricot in Mexican Spanish; in other regions, it means "tacky" or "vulgar".
+Chabacano is a transfer metro station, located in the Cuauhtémoc borough, in central Mexico City.
+It is situated along Calzada de Tlalpan (Line 2), beneath Calle Juan A. Mateos (Line 8) and beneath Eje 3 Sur – Calzada Chabacano (Line 9).
+The station serves three colonias (neighborhoods) of Ampliación Asturias, Obrera, and Vista Alegre.

 Chabacano metro station serves as an interchange for three lines.
-It is followed by San Antonio Abad and Viaducto stations on Line 2, Obrera and La Viga stations on Line 8, and Lázaro Cárdenas and Jamaica stations on Line 9.
+It is located between San Antonio Abad and Viaducto stations on Line 2, between Obrera and La Viga stations on Line 8, and between Lázaro Cárdenas and Jamaica stations on Line 9.

-Several bus routes service the Chabacano metro station.
+Several bus routes serve the station.
 The Red de Transporte de Pasajeros (RTP) bus system includes Routes 2-A, 31-B, 33, 111-A, and 145-A, while the public bus system includes Routes 9-C, 9-E, 14-A, 17-C, 17-H, and 17-I.

 Chabacano metro station has multiple exits serving its various lines.
-For Line 2, there are two exits: the eastern one is situated between Calle Juan A. Mateo, Calzada Chabacano and Avenida San Antonio Abad in Colonia Vista Alegre, while the western exit is positioned between Calle Manuel Caballero, Calle Antonio Solís and Avenida San Antonio Abad in Colonia Obrera.
+For Line 2, there are two exits: the eastern exit is located between Calle Juan A. Mateos, Calzada Chabacano, and Avenida San Antonio Abad in Colonia Vista Alegre, while the western exit is located between Calle Manuel Caballero, Calle Antonio Solís, and Avenida San Antonio Abad in Colonia Obrera.

-Line 8 has three exits: northern, southeastern, and southwestern.
+Line 8 has three exits: north, southeast, and southwest.
 These are located at the respective corners of Calle Juan A. Mateos and Calle Vicente Beristain in Colonia Vista Alegre.
-Lastly, Line 9 offers four exits.
-The northeastern and southeastern exits are at the respective corners of Calzada Chabacano and Calle J. Antonio Torres X in Colonia Vista Alegre.
-The northwestern and southwestern exits are situated in the respective corners of Calzada Chabacano and Calle Francisco Ayala in Colonia Ampliación Asturias.
+Line 9 has four exits: the northeast and southeast exits are located at the corners of Calzada Chabacano and Calle J. Antonio Torres X in Colonia Vista Alegre, while the northwest and southwest exits are at the corners of Calzada Chabacano and Calle Francisco Ayala in Colonia Ampliación Asturias.